SidOfc/sidneyliebrand.io/data/blog/converting-gif-to-web-safe-video-formats-using-ffmpeg.md

 - `-pix_fmt`: The default `yuv444p` can't be played by some mobile browsers so we set it to `yuv420p` instead.
 - `-vf`: This flag is allows us to set `"scale=trunc(iw/2)*2:trunc(ih/2)*2"` to ensure the video width and height are divisible by 2 which would otherwise cause an error when using `yuv420p`.

-More detailed explanations about the options can be found [here](https://trac.ffmpeg.org/wiki/Encode/H.264 "Visit ffmpeg H.264 encode page").
+More detailed explanations about the options can be found on the [ffmpeg H.264 wiki](https://trac.ffmpeg.org/wiki/Encode/H.264 "Visit ffmpeg H.264 wiki").
 Additionally, [this commit](https://github.com/manateelazycat/deepin-screen-recorder/commit/a49612faed28fc70a98aa117839cc67d96b99761 "Read details about pix_fmt and vf flags command line flags") provides some additional context about `-pix_fmt` and `-vf`.